cookies-xor-cream/HugoTest/content/posts/poetry/wip/emptying__coins_on_an_adventure_game.md

 ---
 tags: ['TODO']
-title: 'Emptying $2 Coins On An Adventure Game'
+title: "Emptying $2 Coins On An Adventure Game"
 date: 2023-10-02
 ---